-Golden Grove High School has a well-established Environmental Action Team (EAT).
-This team is led by the school’s Sustainability Coordinator and includes a dedicated team of staff who volunteer their time to engage the school community in a range of sustainability-related projects, and a range of students from Student Voice who are passionate about the environment.
+Golden Grove High School has a well-established Environmental Action Team (EAT, led by the school’s Sustainability Coordinator.
+This team includes a dedicated team of staff who volunteer their time to engage the school community in a range of sustainability-related projects, a range of students from Student Voice who are passionate about the environment and members of outside agencies such as KESAB and NRM.

 Our vision is to have an educated and informed school community that recognises that they have a moral responsibility (personally and collectively) for the environment that motivates action through knowledge and respect for the environment around us.
 Our school is actively working towards intra-generational equality, ensuring future generations benefit from our efforts in engaging with sustainable practices.